 This may seem like a simple, straight forward question but the answer is a little more complicated than that.
 It is both no and - surprisingly - yes...and also maybe.
 More importantly, is it a good idea to even try to spend euros in the UK?

+After BrexitIn less than a year, the United Kingdom will leave the European Union (EU).
+A lot of things will change but questions of currency will stay pretty much the same for visitors.
+That's because the UK never adopted the euro as its currency and has always handled it as foreign currency, just like dollars.
+Those stores that do have facilities for accepting euros only do so as a courtesy service for the many foreign tourists who visit them.
+So, following the UK's departure from the EU, the situation regarding spending euros in the UK won't change.
 What may change, however, at least for some time, is the volatility of exchange rates between the pound sterling and the euro.
-Before you try to use your euros in one of the UK shops that accept them, check the exchange rate (one of these tools will help) to see if some other method of changing them might be better.
+Before you try to use your euros in one of the UK shops that accepts them, check the exchange rate (one of these tools will help) to see if some other method of changing them might be better.

 And Now for the "Yes, Maybe"